 ABOUT

-Meghan J. Clark, Ph.D., is an associate professor of moral theology at St John’s University (NY).
+Meghan J. Clark, Ph.D., is a professor of moral theology at St John’s University (NY).
 At St. John’s, Dr. Clark engages students inside and outside the classroom on diverse topics in moral theology and Catholic social thought.
-She is a senior fellow of the Vincentian Center for Church and Society and serves as a faculty expert for the Holy See’s Mission to the United Nations.
 In 2015, Dr. Clark was a Fulbright Scholar to the Hekima Institute for Peace Studies and International Relations at Hekima University College, Nairobi, Kenya.
-She has conducted fieldwork on human rights and solidarity in Sudan, Kenya, Ethiopia and Tanzania.
+She has conducted fieldwork on human rights and solidarity in Sudan, Kenya, Ethiopia, and Tanzania.
 In May 2018, she was a Visiting Residential Research Fellow at the Centre for Catholic Studies at the University of Durham (UK).

-Additionally, she is on the faculty advisory board for Catholic Relief Services “CRS University” Faculty Learning Commons.
+In 2022, she was Assistant Coordinator for North America for the global theology project “Doing Theology from the Existential Peripheries,” a project of the Migrant & Refugee Section of the Holy See’s Dicastery for the Promotion of Integral Human Development.
+Currently, she is on the Catholic team for the Dicastery for Christian Unity’s Conversations with the Salvation Army.
+A senior fellow at St. John’s Vincentian Center for Church and Society, Dr. Clark also serves as a faculty expert for the Holy See’s Mission to the United Nations.
 From 2010-2013, she served as a Consultant to the United States Conference of Catholic Bishops Committee on Domestic Justice.
-From 2012-2018, she was on the Board of Directors of America Media.
 She received her Ph.D. in Theological Ethics from Boston College (2009) and her BA summa cum laude in cursu honorum in philosophy and theology from Fordham University (2003).

-Other Videos of interest:
+Other Videos of interest from Dr. Clark:

 CONNECT